Ecommerce Checkout Process – It might not look that complex but it is the one that directly influences your online store sales.

 Keeping this in mind, this is how your eCommerce page should be designed, so that every part of the page and the buttons can be accessed by your thumbs.

-When you design your mobile eCommerce checkout page like this you can have a maximum conversions as it satisfies the thumb rule and increase the UX of the page.
+When you design your mobile eCommerce checkout page like this you can have a maximum conversion as it satisfies the thumb rule and increases the UX of the page.

 Here is how the mobile checkout page of Amazon looks like, you can see the most crucial buttons of the page are in the easily accessible area of the thumb.

 Avoid long eCommerce checkout process in mobile design

 Even Though single checkout pages have their pros, using them for mobile devices is not a good eCommerce checkout optimization process.